-The Organization's current investment in Gloversville real estate at the former WB Collins property of \$79,605 is carried at historical cost.
+The Organization's investment in Gloversville real estate at the former WB Collins property of \$79,605 is carried at historical cost.
+The property was sold during fiscal year 2023.

-The Organization's investment in land options covering 250 plus acres located on Route 30A in Fulton Montgomery Counties is carried at historical cost.

-These non-current assets are titled in FCCRG Projects LLC, an entity wholly owned by CRG.
+The Organization's investment in land options covering 250 plus acres located on Route 30A in Fulton Montgomery Counties is carried at historical cost of \$34,563 as of December 31, 2023.
+This non-current asset is titled in FCCRG Projects LLC, an entity wholly owned by CRG.